Danger Man: Character of "Drake"

 Drake is often shown re-using gadgets from previous episodes.
 Among the more frequently seen are a small spy camera hidden in a cigarette lighter and activated by flicking the lighter, a miniature reel-to-reel tape recorder hidden inside the head of an electric shaver or a pack of cigarettes, and a microphone, which could be embedded in a wall near the target via a shotgun-like apparatus, that used soda siphon cartridges containing CO2 as the propellant, allowing Drake to eavesdrop on conversations from a safe distance.

 As Drake gets involved in a case, things are rarely as they seem.
 He is not infallible—he gets arrested, he makes mistakes, equipment fails, careful plans do not work; Drake often has to improvise an alternative plan.
 Sometimes investigation fails and he simply does something provocative to crack open the case.
 People he trusts can turn out to be untrustworthy or incompetent; he finds unexpected allies.

 John Drake, unlike Bond, never romanced any of the series' female characters, as McGoohan was determined to create a family-friendly show.
 McGoohan denounced the sexual promiscuity of James Bond and The Saint, roles he had rejected, although he had played romantic roles before Danger Man.
 Drake uses his immense charm in his undercover work, and women are often very attracted to him, but the viewers are left to assume whatever they want about Drake's personal life.
 The only exceptions to this rule were the two "linked" episodes of the series, "You're Not in Any Trouble, Are You?" and "Are You Going to be More Permanent?", in which Drake encounters two different women—both played by Susan Hampshire—and which contain numerous similarities in dialogue and set-pieces and both end with Drake in a pseudo-romantic circumstance with Hampshire's character.
-Drake is also shown falling for the female lead in the episode "The Black Book" though nothing comes of it; this episode is also one of the only scripts to directly address Drake's loneliness in his chosen profession.
+Drake is also shown falling for the female lead in the episode "The Black Book" though nothing comes of it; this episode is also one of the few scripts to directly address Drake's loneliness in his chosen profession.
 Many times the women in the show turned out to be femmes fatales, and heavily involved in the very plots Drake is fighting.

 Co-stars and guest stars

 In the second series, Drake displays an increasingly resentful attitude towards his superiors at M9, first answering unwillingly to "Gorton" (Raymond Adamson) and later to "The Admiral" or Hobbs (Peter Madden).
 In the series, "Hardy" was played by Richard Wattis.

-Guest stars included Donald Pleasence, Howard Marion Crawford, Donald Houston, Maurice Denham, Joan Greenwood, John Le Mesurier, Sylvia Syms, Paul Eddington, Patsy Ann Noble and Burt Kwouk.
+Guest stars included Donald Pleasence (who played Blofeld in a James Bond movie), Howard Marion Crawford, Charles Gray, (who also appeared in two James Bond movies, once as Blofeld), Donald Houston, Maurice Denham, Joan Greenwood, John Le Mesurier, Sylvia Syms, Paul Eddington, William Marshall, Patsy Ann Noble, Lois Maxwell (who starred in the first 14 James Bond films as Miss Moneypenny), Burt Kwouk, and Peter Sallis.